Single transferable vote: First round

 In the first round, the vote tally of the most popular candidate of Party A, Candidate A3, is more than quota, so they win a seat.

 Second, third and fourth rounds

 Surplus votes are distributed; the voters of Candidate A3 have marked their second preference for another politician of the same party, Candidate A4, so A4 now receives Candidate A3's surplus votes.
-This transfer of 5 percent of the votes leaves A3 with the quota (20 percent) and A4 with 13 percent.
+This transfer of 5 percent of the votes leaves A3 with the quota (20%) and A4 with 13 percent.

 In the third and fourth rounds, the least popular candidates are eliminated (Candidates A1 and A5) and their votes transferred to their next preferences.
 Voters of Candidate A5 are not very partisan, preferring the independent candidate over the other candidates of Party A.